MaximilianKhan/cmpe281-mars/VALUES.md

 Automated unit testing framework for the encoding program.

+Using bootstrap for the frontend design to abstract/reduce the required css code

 ##### References

 Van Amerongen, R., (2009), Agile software development, the principles.
 Principle 10: Simplicity -the art of maximizing the amount of work not done- is essential.
 Retrieved from: https://technology.amis.nl/2009/08/03/agile-software-development-the-principles-principle-10-simplicity-the-art-of-maximizing-the-amount-of-work-not-done-is-essential/